leemccormick/100DaysOfSwiftUI/README.md

 In these projects the difficulty starts to ramp up as we look at how you integrate code from frameworks outside of SwiftUI, including UIKit and MapKit.

 <br />:x: **Day 62 : Project 13, part one**
+- Instafilter: Introduction
+- How property wrappers become structs
+- Responding to state changes using onChange()
+- Showing multiple options with confirmationDialog()

 <br />:x: **Day 63 : Project 13, part two**
+- Integrating Core Image with SwiftUI
+- Wrapping a UIViewController in a SwiftUI view

 <br />:x: **Day 64 : Project 13, part three**
+- Using coordinators to manage SwiftUI view controllers
+- How to save images to the user’s photo library

 <br />:x: **Day 65 : Project 13, part four**
+- Building our basic UI
+- Importing an image into SwiftUI using PHPickerViewController
+- Basic image filtering using Core Image
+- Need help?
+Tweet me @

 <br />:x: **Day 66 : Project 13, part five**
+- Customizing our filter using confirmationDialog()
+- Saving the filtered image using UIImageWriteToSavedPhotosAlbum()

 <br />:x: **Day 67 : Project 13, part six**
+- Instafilter: Wrap up
+- Review for Project 13: Instafilter

 <br />:x: **Day 68 : Project 14, part one**
+- Bucket List: Introduction
+- Adding conformance to Comparable for custom types
+- Writing data to the documents directory
+- Switching view states with enums

 <br />:x: **Day 69 : Project 14, part two**
+- Integrating MapKit with SwiftUI
+- Using Touch ID and Face ID with SwiftUI

 <br />:x: **Day 70 : Project 14, part three**
+- Adding user locations to a map
+- Improving our map annotations
+- Selecting and editing map annotations

 <br />:x: **Day 71 : Project 14, part four**
+- Downloading data from Wikipedia
+- Sorting Wikipedia results

 <br />:x: **Day 72 : Project 14, part five**
+- Introducing MVVM into your SwiftUI project
+- Locking our UI behind Face ID

 <br />:x: **Day 73 : Project 14, part six**
+- Bucket List: Wrap up
+- Review for Project 14: Bucket List

 <br />:x: **Day 74 : Project 15, part one**
+- Accessibility: Introduction
+- Identifying views with useful labels
+- Hiding and grouping accessibility data
+- Reading the value of controls

 <br />:x: **Day 75 : Project 15, part two**
+- Fixing Guess the Flag
+- Fixing Word Scramble
+- Fixing Bookworm

 <br />:x: **Day 76 : Project 15, part three**
+Accessibility: Wrap up
+Review for Project 15: Accessibility

 ## Days 77-78: Consolidation VI
 You’ve had a difficult couple of projects as we tackled various parts of UIKit and SwiftUI integration, so let’s pause and review what was learned.
 <br />:x: **Day 77 : Milestone: Projects 13-15**
 <br />:x: **Day 78 : Time for MapKit**